bleckfisk/audio-transcoder/README.md

     ```AWS_DEFAULT_REGION```
     This can be done in a multiple ways depending on how your production environment is set up.

-    - Boto3 will in the files try to reach AWS Service Endpoints (for reference: https://github.com/brorssonoskar/bleck-audio-transcoder/blob/e8cac9deb74f3ef0bb2d3ad5483440d6dc113871/service/aws_boto3.py#L18).
+    - Boto3 will in the files try to reach AWS Service Endpoints (for reference: https://github.com/bleckfisk/audio-transcoder/blob/e8cac9deb74f3ef0bb2d3ad5483440d6dc113871/service/aws_boto3.py#L18).
 When these are unset, it will instead target real AWS, and therefore the variables are not needed in production.

   - Build Transcoder Image from Dockerfile
     ```docker build .```

   - Create Container from Image
-    ```docker create bleckfisk/audiotranscoder```
+    ```docker create audio-transcoder```

   - Run Container
-    ```docker run bleckfisk/audiotranscoder```
+    ```docker run audio-transcoder```

 ## How To Use
   - Make sure SQS Queue Name and SNS Topic Name in environment variables or settings-file are correct.